They can be hot, smelly, and dangerous, why would someone want to work on volcanoes?

 There are all kinds of volcanologists, women and men who work in many different countries and come from many different backgrounds.
 Are you interested in becoming one yourself?
 Check out our FAQ's under 'Studying Volcanoes / Volcanology.'

 Chris went to school at Western Washington University for his Bachlors degree and New Mexico Institute of Mining and Technology for his Master’s degree.
 Chris began work on his Ph.D at the University of North Dakota and finished at Oregon State Unviersity.
 He also volunteered as a VW content editor for many years.
 This interview was originally conducted online 5/22/06 in response to a student request.
-Chris currently works for the Earth Observatory of Singapore.
+Chris most recently worked for the Earth Observatory of Singapore.

 1. Have you studied volcanoes in the field?